knpuniversity/phpunit/knpu/hooks-incomplete.md

 on something a different test set up first.
 Why?
 Because later, we'll learn how to execute just *one* test at a time - which is *really* useful for debugging.

-## Other Hooks: tearDown, setUpAfterClass, etf
+## Other Hooks: tearDown, setUpBeforeClass, etc

 There are a few other *magic* methods like this.
 The most common is `tearDown()`, which is the opposite of setUp.
 It's still called once per test, but *after*